Errollyn Wallen: Compositions

-Wallen's music draws on a wide range of influences, including avant-garde classical music as well as popular songwriting.
+Wallen's music draws on a wide range of influences, including avant-garde classical music, as well as popular songwriting.
 Her work has been performed in leading concert halls and theatres around the world.

 Her first orchestral commission was a concerto for percussion and orchestra, written for percussionist Colin Currie and premiered by him during the finals of the BBC Young Musician competition in 1994.
 This piece was subsequently performed at the 1998 BBC Proms, making Wallen the first black female composer to receive a performance at that festival.

-Compositions include the "multi-media song cycle"Jordan Town (2001), Dervish for cello and piano (2001), La Luga for guitar quintet (2002), the opera Another America: Earth (2003) and All the Blues I See for flute and string quartet (2004).
+Her compositions include the "multi-media song cycle" Jordan Town (2001), Dervish for cello and piano (2001), La Luga for guitar quintet (2002), the opera Another America: Earth (2003), and All the Blues I See for flute and string quartet (2004).

-In 2006 she co-wrote a song with the astronaut Steve MacLean while he was aboard the space shuttle STS-115.
+In 2006, she co-wrote a song with the astronaut Steve MacLean while he was aboard the space shuttle STS-115.

-In 2007, Gewandhaus Orchestra and the Leipzig Ballet performed her work, The Tempest, with choreography by James McMenemy.
+In 2007, Gewandhaus Orchestra and the Leipzig Ballet performed Wallen's work The Tempest, with choreography by James McMenemy.
 Her opera The Silent Twins, with a libretto by April De Angelis, was first performed by the Almeida Opera in 2007.

-In June 2008, she had a World Premiere of Carbon 12- A Choral Symphony with the Welsh National Opera.
+In June 2008, Wallen had a world premiere of Carbon 12- A Choral Symphony with the Welsh National Opera.

 In 2010, her piano quintet Music for Tigers was performed at the Museum of Modern Art in New York City as part of the Summergarden concert series.

-In 2012, her song Daedalus from the album Errollyn served as the opening and closing theme for the BBC drama One Night, and her "Principia", which has lyrics about science, was featured in the London Paralympics Opening Ceremony.
+In 2012, her song "Daedalus" from the album Errollyn served as the opening and closing theme for the BBC drama One Night, and her "Principia", which has lyrics about science, was featured in the London 2012 Paralympics Opening Ceremony.

 In 2014, Melodia Women's Choir of New York City commissioned and performed the World Premiere of Full Fathom Five.

 In 2017, her work, Mighty River, which marks the bicentenary of the Abolition of the Slave Trade Act in England, was performed at the Southbank New Music Biennial.

+The premiere of her Piano Concerto, which was commissioned by Julian Lloyd-Webber, then outgoing principal of the Royal Birmingham Conservatoire, was planned for June 2020, but was postponed due to the COVID-19 pandemic.
+The work was ultimately first performed on 4 November 2022 by the Royal Birmingham Conservatoire's Symphony Orchestra conducted by Michael Seal, at the conservatoire's Bradshaw Hall, with soloist Rebeca Omordia.

+Wallen's choral work REIGN, for organ and high voices, was commissioned by the WOW Foundation for the 2025 Women of the World Festival.
+It was premiered on International Women's Day 2025 at the Royal Albert Hall.

+Her orchestral work The Elements, commissioned by BBC was premiered at the first night of the 2025 BBC Proms.
+While the piece itself got mixed reviews from critics, Barry Millington of The Evening Standard considered its placement in the program immediately prior to the performance of Vaughan Williams’ solemn choral work Sancta Civitas to be an unfortunate mismatch.